12 Brilliant Cold Weather Hacks for Plants to Create Warmth

 12. Refrain from Pruning Plants

-While pruning plants encourage new growth, it needs to take a back seat in winter if you don’t wish to kill them.
+While pruning plants encourages new growth, it needs to take a back seat in winter if you don’t wish to kill them.
 Snipping the stems or leaves exposes their cell membranes, which are more prone to cool damage than the outer skin.

 Recent Posts